-The Community Engagement Fellowship program awards a maximum of five fellowships of up to $2,000 each year to develop and implement engagement or engaged scholarship projects that (1) employ innovative, sustainable approaches to complex social needs and (2) have an academic connection.
-Returning, full-time graduate students (individuals or teams) at UNC-Chapel Hill are eligible to apply with preference given to interdisciplinary teams of students.
-Previous fellows are eligible to apply for an additional year of funding.
+The Community Engagement Fellowship program awards a maximum of eight fellowships of up to $2,500 each year for engagement or engaged scholarship projects that are responsive to community priorities and have an academic connection.
+Returning, full-time graduate and professional students at UNC-Chapel Hill are eligible to apply.
 Fellows work in collaboration with community partners and faculty mentors who are familiar with their topics or geographic areas, while fellows are responsible for the major planning and implementation of their projects.
-The fellowships run from March-October with project implementation occurring during the summer.
+The fellowships run from March through November.

-In addition to project completion, fellows are expected to meet the following requirements: attend four seminars (March, April, September, October) hosted by the Center on relevant topics, complete the IRB review process if necessary (guide to IRB process), and submit a final comprehensive report.
+In addition to project completion, fellows are expected to meet the following requirements: attend four seminars (March through November) hosted by the Center on relevant topics, complete the IRB review process if necessary (guide to IRB process) and submit a mid-year progress report as well as a final report.

 Each project must include a community partner and a UNC faculty mentor who utilize their expertise to advise the fellow in developing and implementing a successful project.
 The community partner should be consulted during the beginning stages of project planning.
 Their role may include identifying and providing data about community needs, population, history and best practices, recommending resources, and planning for project sustainability.
 The role of the faculty mentor may include discussing research to inform project planning and connecting fellows with appropriate resources.